nmeum/archive-mail/README.md

    maildirs.
 For example, between `INBOX` and `GitHub` in the example above.

 The current maildir will never be modified.
+Messages deleted from the current maildir will also not be deleted from the archive.

 ## Tests